Where to Camp

 Parkway Campgrounds are normally open from May – October.
 Fees are charged on a per night basis, which includes two adults over age 18.
 Children accompanied by an adult camp free.

-Reservations may be made for some sites in advance, at select campgrounds.
+Reservations may be made for some sites in advance.
 As a general rule, demand is higher on weekends and holidays.
+Some first-come first-serve sites are offered at ALL Parkway campgrounds.

 Camping on the Parkway